jakewies/jakewiesler.com/content/blog/compound-components-and-the-context-api.md

 </Chat>
 ```

-This file is an example of how our users will utilize the `Chat` component in real life.
-Because of the nature of this example, these components don't come with a slew of options that can be passed as props.
-So the surface API is practically non-existent.
-However, it should be obvious to anyone reading the code what is happening here.
+Because of the nature of this example, these components don't come with a bundle of options that can be passed as props.
+The surface API is practically non-existent, however, it should be obvious to anyone reading the code what is happening here.

 ## Creating `Context`